Wilhelm Huberts: Club career

 Huberts began his career in his hometown with ASK Voitsberg.
 From there he was transferred to Grazer AK, who got him to the Stadion an der Körösistraße in 1955.
 Through his immense technical skills and his scoring qualities he became a supporter's favourite in Graz.

 When GAK played a couple of friendlies in New York in 1959, two of them against Real Madrid, it caused Huberts who was a midfielder, to finally convince New York Hungarians of the German American Soccer League to sign him in 1960.
 With this club he won National Challenge Cup (today Lamar Hunt U.S. Open Cup) in 1962.

-In 1963 he went to Frankfurt in Germany.
+In 1963 Huberts joined Eintracht Frankfurt in Germany.
 In this year the Bundesliga was founded and the Eagles from Hesse were a founding member.
 Huberts was one of only four foreign players in German pro football, and the only Austrian.
 In the 1960s team of Frankfurt he was a key player.
 With the jersey number 10 he scored 80 times for the boys from Main.

 For the 1970–71 season he returned to Austria and joined Austria Wien and eventually his home club Grazer AK in 1971 and retired in 1975.